airshipit/pegleg/docs/source/index.rst

 Building this Documentation
 ---------------------------

-Use of ``sphinx-build -b html docs/source docs/build`` will build a html version of this documentation that can be viewed using a browser at docs/build/index.html on the local filesystem.
+Use of ``tox -e docs`` will build an HTML version of this documentation that can be viewed using a browser at docs/build/index.html on the local filesystem.

 Conventions and Standards
 -------------------------